SC-Tech-Program/FAQs/Papers_Authors.md

 * The paper exposes the authors’ identities.
 (See [Double-blind reviewing](#double-blind-reviewing).)

 * The AD appendix claims that the paper has no associated author-created artifacts even though the paper obviously contains empirical results, discusses author-written software, presents author-created hardware, or employs author-generated data.
-The “no author-created artifacts” option in the AD form does not mean “I’m too lazy to describe my artifacts.”
+The “no author-created artifacts” option in the AD form does not mean “I ran out of time to describe my artifacts.”
 (See [Artifact Description (AD) and Artifact Evaluation (AE) Appendices](#artifact-description-ad-and-artifact-evaluation-ae-appendices).)

 Double-blind reviewing
 ----------------------